nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: What this command does:**

-The `create_inventory` command creates and stores a new inventory record into the inventory list.
+`create_inventory` allows us to create and store a new inventory record into the inventory list.

 **:information_source: Using the command:** Below are instructions on how to use the `create_inventory` command.